-If you have blepharitis, you may also experience:
+If you have blepharitis, you might also have:

 - Eyelash problems.
-Blepharitis can cause your eyelashes to fall out or grow abnormally (misdirected eyelashes).
+Blepharitis can cause your eyelashes to fall out, grow abnormally (misdirected eyelashes) or lose color.

 - Eyelid skin problems.
-Scarring may occur on your eyelids in response to long-term blepharitis.
-Or the eyelid edges may turn inward or outward.
+Scarring can develop on your eyelids from long-term blepharitis.
+Or the eyelid edges might turn inward or outward.

 - Chalazion.
 A chalazion occurs when there's a blockage in one of the small oil glands at the margin of the eyelid, just behind the eyelashes.
-The gland can become infected with bacteria, which causes a red, swollen eyelid.
-Unlike a sty, a chalazion tends to be most prominent on the inside of the eyelid.
+This blockage causes inflammation of the gland, which makes the eyelid swell and redden.
+This can clear up or turn into a hard, nontender bump.

 - Chronic pink eye.
 Blepharitis can lead to recurrent bouts of pink eye (conjunctivitis).

 - Injury to the cornea.
-Constant irritation from inflamed eyelids or misdirected eyelashes may cause a sore (ulcer) to develop on your cornea.
-Insufficient tearing could predispose you to a corneal infection.
+Constant irritation from inflamed eyelids or misdirected eyelashes can cause a sore to develop on your cornea.
+Not having enough tears could increase your risk of a corneal infection.